ZhuZhengyi/baudstorage/docs/design.md

 observation: actually we don't need absolutely accurate file size.

+optimization:

-optimization: synchronously update inode when sealing the last extent and creating a new extent; asynchronously update file size when appending the current extent.
+* synchronously update inode when sealing the last extent and creating a new extent

+* asynchronously update file size by the extent leader